 It also makes a smaller amount in a 9″ dish, so it’s perfect for a smaller gathering.
-You could even make it in individual cups to make it easier to grab and go.
+You could even make it in individual cups (similar to these 7 layer dip cups) to make it easier to grab and go.
 Guests always love this dip and ask for the recipe.
 It’s a tried and true appetizer that never disappoints!

 5 delicious layers

 Below are the 5 main layers for the dip.
 Once you’ve assembled them, feel free to add on extra toppings like sliced olives, green onions or cilantro.

 - Beans: Refried beans get mixed with softened cream cheese and taco seasoning to create a creamy and flavorful first layer.